 Few books of the holy Bible are as well known as the four Gospels in the New testament.
 These four books relay Jesus’ birth, ministry, death, and resurrection as well as his teachings which are central to the Christian faith.
 Each Gospel emphasizes or highlights different parts of Jesus’ life and mission in order to better help readers to understand the story and its significance.
-The Gospels of Matthew, Mark, and Luke are known as the Synoptic Gospels because they provide a synopsis or narrative account of Jesus’ life and ministry.
-The spiritual Gospel of John is set apart.
+The Gospels of Matthew, Mark, and Luke are known as the Synoptic Gospels because they provide a synopsis or narrative account of Jesus’ life and Jesus ministry.
+The spiritual Gospel of John mark is set apart.
 John has a broader theological focus and is less concerned with providing a straightforward narrative of events.

 But who wrote the Gospel of John?
 And what does the identity of the author tell us about the message this Biblical book presents?
-We’ll take a look at some of the different scholarly perspectives on this question and offer insights to help you engage the Gospel of John in a new way.
+We’ll take a look at some of the different scholarly perspectives on this question and offer insights to help you engage the own Gospel of John in a new way.

 Who’s the Author?

 The question of who wrote the Gospel of John is one surrounded by a lot of misconception.
 Many people assume that the “John” in question is John the Baptist, Jesus’ cousin, but this is not actually the case.
 In fact, the Gospel of John does not directly name its author.
-The clues as to who wrote the Fourth Gospel lie in its references to the “Beloved Disciple”, or “the disciple whom Jesus loved”.
+The clues as to who wrote the Fourth Gospel lie in its references to the “Beloved Disciple”, or “the ideal christian disciple whom Jesus loved”.
 This phrase or designation occurs five different times throughout the Fourth Gospel, and after the final time, John 21:24 states that the Beloved Disciple was “the disciple who testifies to these things and who wrote them down.”

 Who is the Beloved Disciple?